Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Introduction

 \begin{itemize} \item This paper identifies and evaluates emerging key technologies that enhance communication networks during pre-disaster, in-disaster, and post-disaster phases.
 It specifically examines how these technologies can be effectively deployed to support disaster relief and management, emphasizing their role in maintaining communication continuity. \item This paper underscores the critical importance of developing robust and resilient communication networks that can withstand the impacts of disasters, particularly in scenarios like the Turkiye earthquakes.
 It highlights the necessity of integrating energy requirements for sustainability and resiliency, ensuring that communication infrastructures remain operational even in the most challenging conditions. \item This paper explores the main advantages that emerging communication technologies, such as \ac{UAV}s, \ac{HAPS}, mesh networks, and satellite communication, can bring to disaster relief scenarios compared to traditional networks.
-It discusses how these technologies can enhance the efficiency, speed, and reliability of communication during emergencies, thereby improving overall disaster response efforts. \item This paper addresses the limitations of both existing and new communication technologies in disaster relief and management scenarios.
+It discusses how these technologies can enhance the efficiency, speed, and reliability of communication during emergencies, thereby improving overall disaster response efforts.

+\item This paper introduces a comprehensive integrated network architecture that bridges space, air, ground and sea. communication layers.
+Unlike previous studies that are limited to a single network domain, this work emphasizes the importance of multi-domain coordination to ensure end-to-end communication resilience and situational awareness across heterogeneous platforms during disasters.

+\item This paper addresses the limitations of both existing and new communication technologies in disaster relief and management scenarios.
 It evaluates the challenges in implementing these technologies, including energy constraints, deployment difficulties, and the need for continuous innovation to overcome these barriers. \item This paper reviews the progress made in constructing robust communication infrastructure that can support disaster scenarios, with a particular focus on energy sustainability and resiliency.
-It highlights case studies, including the Turkiye earthquakes, to demonstrate how these infrastructures have been tested and improved in real-world situations, ensuring enhanced preparedness and response capabilities. \end{itemize}
+It highlights case studies, including the Turkiye earthquakes, to demonstrate how these infrastructures have been tested and improved in real-world situations, ensuring enhanced preparedness and response capabilities.